L&D Travel Nurse Jobs in Michigan

 How does housing work on a Michigan L&D travel assignment?

 Junxion provides a tax-free housing stipend and points you to trusted housing resources, but you find and book your own place rather than the agency arranging it for you.
-Most experienced travelers prefer this — it gives them full control over location and budget, and often leaves a little extra in their pocket.
-One L&D wrinkle: if your contract carries call, it usually comes with a response window, so it’s worth living within range of your unit.
+Most experienced travelers like it better this way, since they keep full control over location and budget and often pocket a little extra.
+The L&D angle to remember: call usually comes with a response window, so live within range of your unit.
 Stipends are based on the local cost of living, which runs lower in much of Michigan than in coastal markets, so your recruiter can break down the numbers for whichever city you’re headed to and help you weigh furnished short-term rentals against extended-stay options.

 How does Junxion’s process work for L&D travelers?

-You connect with one recruiter who handles your whole contract — no call-center handoffs.
+One recruiter handles your whole contract from first call to final timecard.
+No call-center handoffs.
 Tell them your call tolerance, target cities, pay goals, and whether you lean high-risk OB or steadier community deliveries, and they match you with open L&D contracts in Michigan, then walk you through each package with a full pay breakdown before you decide.
-Junxion was founded by a traveling surgical tech, so your recruiter actually understands high-stakes procedural culture, and credentialing — including your Michigan license — is managed start to finish by a US-based team.
+Junxion was founded by a traveling surgical tech, so your recruiter actually understands high-stakes procedural culture, and credentialing, including your Michigan license, is managed start to finish by a US-based team.
 When you’re ready, reach out to get matched.

 Ready to find your next labor and delivery travel contract in Michigan?
 Talk to a Junxion recruiter today and let’s match your L&D background with the right program.